owens2727/Towens2727.github.io/_posts/2020-01-28-minimizing-boilerplate-in-redux-reducers.md

 ---
 layout: post
 title: Minimizing Boilerplate in Redux Reducers
-description: Redux reducers handle updates to application state.
-Most reducers use common patterns that can be abstracted and re-used across multiple reducers.
-In this post, we introduce reducer creators, a means of minimizing reducer boilerblate and avoiding redudant reducer logic.
+description: An exploration of reducer creators — functions that return reducers — which can abstract potentially redundant and repeated logic across similar reducers.
 ---

 [Redux reducers](https://redux.js.org/basics/reducers/) handle updates to application state.
 Most reducers use common patterns that can be abstracted and re-used across multiple reducers.
-In this post, we examine *reducer creators* (also called *higher-order reducers* or *reducer factories*), a means of minimizing reducer boilerblate and avoiding redudant reducer logic.
+In this post, we examine *reducer creators* (also called *higher-order reducers* or *reducer factories*), a means of minimizing reducer boilerplate and avoiding redundant reducer logic.

-This post explores the motivations behind the design patterns introduced by [Re-using Reducer Logic from the Redux](https://redux.js.org/recipes/structuring-reducers/reusing-reducer-logic).
+This post explores the motivations behind the design patterns introduced by [Reusing Reducer Logic from the Redux](https://redux.js.org/recipes/structuring-reducers/reusing-reducer-logic).
 We'll also take things one step further by applying this design pattern to C.R.U.D. style resources fetched from and managed by a RESTful API.

 ### What are reducers?